 FoodSwitch works on:

-• Android2 devices running versions 4.0.x and above that have a camera with auto-focus.
+Android2 smartphones running Android version 4.3 and above that have a camera with auto-focus.

-Please note that if you’re using a smartphone or tablet without a camera capable of auto-focus, the pictures of the barcode will be blurry and FoodSwitch will be unable to identify the barcode.
+Please note: If you’re using a smartphone without a camera capable of auto-focus, FoodSwitch may not be compatible with your device.
+Without auto-focus, the pictures of the barcode will be blurry and FoodSwitch will be unable to identify the product.

 © The George Institute for Global Health 2017.